microsoft/CDM/README.md

 As announced at Microsoft Ignite, the Common Data Model is evolving as part of the [Open Data Initiative](https://www.microsoft.com/en-us/quantum/open-data-initiative), a jointly-developed vision by Microsoft, Adobe, and SAP.

-CDM is already supported in the Common Data Service, Dynamics 365, PowerApps, Power BI, and upcoming Azure data services, directly accruing value towards the Open Data Initiative.
+Teh Common Data Model is already supported in Common Data Service, Dynamics 365, Power Apps, Power BI, and upcoming Azure data services, directly accruing value towards the Open Data Initiative.

 [Get the latest updates about the Open Data Initiative](https://info.microsoft.com/Open-Data-Initiative.html)